 The national security field, of which intelligence is but one component, is one of these career options.
 Despite the negative commentary in recent years about "government bureaucrats," government service is rewarding in several ways.
 Not only does such a career provide the selfless satisfaction of serving one's country, but there are many intellectually provocative and challenging national security jobs, civilian and military.
 In addition to government service, or as a second career after government service, individuals with intelligence experience can often find positions with large corporations.
 Several agencies offer the opportunity of living and working overseas.

 This can have a great appeal to many Americans who have traveled abroad, who enjoy experiencing different cultures and societies, or who thirst for adventure.
 Other agencies offer numerous exciting career possibilities throughout the United States, in all-source analysis, counterterrorism, counternarcotics, counterintelligence, counterproliferation and similar fields relating to national defense and security.

 But how is one to know which of the many foreign affairs or national security occupations are a good fit for you; and then, how to prepare for one?
 How to know whether you want to work abroad most of your career or only occasionally?
 How to distinguish between a career in government service and one in the private sector, even if both are based overseas?
 What if you don't want to deal with foreigners but you do want to work in the homeland security or national security arena?

 The subject of intelligence is complex.
-In addressing national security decision making, of which intelligence is a significant component, what former national security advisor, Lt.
-Gen. Brent Scowcroft, wrote after the collapse of the Soviet Union, still applies today:
+In addressing national security decision-making, of which intelligence is a significant component, especially today with all the advancements seen in technology, Avril Haines, current Director of National Intelligence said: